DeveloperDavo/ts-task2/README.md

 ## Assumptions

+- I won't be judged for my lack of php knowledge
 - Only latest version of Chrome needs to be supported
 - Keep toggle on refresh
 - `mark` never has more than 2 decimal places